 Five students in our school qualify for nation games.

-8) Uncountable Nouns - The nouns that cannot be counted are known as uncountable nouns.
+The noun that cannot be counted is known as uncountable nouns.
 These nouns are also called Mass nouns.
 All abstract nouns are uncountable nouns but not all uncountable nouns are abstract.
 Ex.
 Work, knowledge, Water, sugar, Advice etc.

 - There's some money in his wallet.

 - The lawyer gives advice to his client.

 There are another two classifications of nouns which are, Singular nouns and Plural Noun.

 1) Singular noun - When there is one thing or one person denoted in the phrase then it is called a singular noun.